 We believe that all children have the right to equal opportunities in all aspects of school life and we aim to ensure that all pupils have equal access to the curriculum.
 In Religious Education pupils learn about Christian traditions and beliefs, but also other religions promoting tolerance, understanding and respect for other cultures.

-In Key Stage 1, children's development in phonics is supported through delivery of the 'Letters and Sounds' scheme.
-This follows on from exposure to 'Jolly Phonics' in Early Years.
+In Key Stage 1, children's development in phonics is supported through delivery of the Little Wandle Phonics Scheme which follows on from Early Years provision.

 Through Key Stage 2 we begin to encourage our pupils to become more independent learners.
 From Year 4, pupils are given secondary school style planners in which to record their work and help them develop organisational skills.
 We use a blend of mixed ability and ability groups in maths from Year 4 onwards, and in Years 5 and 6, where we use the ‘Success for All’ reading approach, some reading classes are also grouped by ability.

 To find out more about our exciting curriculum please contact the school office.